-The scientific Reverse Polish Notation calculator can be used for mathematical calculations and as a tool to input data points into datasets.
+The scientific Reverse Polish Notation (RPN) calculator can be used for mathematical calculations and as a tool to input data points into datasets.
 The calculator has hundreds of unit conversions built in to make complex calculations simple.

-Used the Dataset Module to determine “Best Fit” linear or polynomial equations for sets of data with this IOS universal device application.
+Use the Dataset Module to determine the “Best Fit” linear, polynomial, exponential or power equations for sets of data.
 It has the ability to store multiple datasets, calculate the goodness of fit, graph the given values verses the predicted values and calculate predicted values from the user’s input.

 It is especially useful for scientists and science students because there are two modes of curve fitting: Calibration mode and Standard mode.
 In the Calibration Mode, an inverse prediction of X (abscissa) from Y (ordinate) is performed.
 As an example, if x is standard concentration values in mg/L and y is absorbance, then you can predict the concentration in mg/L from any absorbance value.
 Where polynomial fits are used, X is calculated using the equation roots.
 The standard mode is available to fit datasets where Y needs to be predicted from X or high degree (up to 9th degree) polynomial fits are required.

 Both modes provide the goodness of fit by calculating the correlation coefficient (r^2) and the relative percent difference (RPD) between the measured values and the predicted values.